privacysandbox/protected-auction-services-docs/key_value_service_trust_model.md

     *   Client devices will pre-load and periodically refresh the public encryption key signed by a KMS that the client devices recognize.
     *   The KMS only grants the private key to successfully attested servers.
 *   Data at rest:
-    *   The server will never do per-request lookups to persistent storage for the key/value data.
+    *   The key/value service will never do per-request lookups to persistent storage for the key/value data.
 Techniques such as pre-loading the dataset should be used.
 *   Auditability:
     *   Open source implementations of the key/value service ensure that these systems are publicly accessible and can be inspected by a broad set of stakeholders.